Swedes: Language

 The native language of nearly all Swedes is Swedish (svenska [ˈsvɛ̂nːska]) a North Germanic language, spoken by approximately 10 million people, predominantly in Sweden and parts of Finland, especially along its coast and on the Åland islands.
 It is, to a considerable extent, mutually intelligible with Norwegian and to a lesser extent with spoken Danish (see especially "Classification").
 Along with the other North Germanic languages, Swedish is a descendant of Old Norse, the common language of the Germanic peoples living in Scandinavia during the Viking Era.
 It is the largest of the North Germanic languages by numbers of speakers.

 Standard Swedish, used by most Swedish people, is the national language that evolved from the Central Swedish dialects in the 19th century and was well established by the beginning of the 20th century.
 While distinct regional varieties descended from the older rural dialects still exist, the spoken and written language is uniform and standardized.
 Some dialects differ considerably from the standard language in grammar and vocabulary and are not always mutually intelligible with Standard Swedish.
 These dialects are confined to rural areas and are spoken primarily by small numbers of people with low social mobility.
 Though not facing imminent extinction, such dialects have been in decline during the past century, despite the fact that they are well researched and their use is often encouraged by local authorities.

 Genetics

 According to recent genetic analysis, both mtDNA and Y chromosome polymorphisms showed a noticeable genetic affinity between Swedes and other Germanic ethnic groups.
-For the global genetic make-up of the Swedish people and other peoples, see and.

 Paternally, through their Y-DNA haplogroups, the Swedes are quite diverse and show strongly of Haplogroup I1d1 at over 40% of the population tested in different studies, followed by R1a1a and R1b1a2a1a1 with over 20% each and haplogroup N1c1 with over 5% at different regional variance.
 The rest are within haplogroups J and E1b1b1 and other less common ones.

 Maternally, through their mtDNA haplogroups, the Swedes show very strongly of haplogroup H at 25–30%, followed by haplogroup U at a 10% or more, with haplogroup J and T, K at around 5% each.

+Among Swedes, there are regional differences.
+The clearest difference is between northern and southern Swedes, but the differences are more clinal than sharp when looking at the entire population.
+This population structure of Swedes is largely explained by the mixing of Swedes with Finno-Ugric people in the northern parts of the country.